PSJGLOBAL/conun-blockchain-explorer/README.md

 ## Current Progress

-The current version of the app operates as an API interface - it shows the results of particular API calls.
+The current version of the Blockchain Explorer is a MVP version.
+It includes websocket capabilities that allow you to view activity on the blockchain network in real time.